openlilylib/scholarly/annotate/README.md

 ## Footnotes

-Annotations can be made into footnotes by including the `footnote-offset` property. `footnote-text` may be included as well to indicate a footnote message different than the annotation message.
-If `footnote-text` is not present, *scholarLY* will automatically use `message`.
+Annotations can be made into LilyPond footnotes by including at least the `footnote-offset` property (which implicitally triggers the footnote engraver).
+By default, *scholarLY* assumes `message` is the footnote text;
+the `footnote-text` may be included to indicate a footnote message different than the annotation message.

 ```lilypond
 \lilypondIssue \with {